Detroit Institute of Arts as a National Historic Site

 Across the street from the museum is the Main Branch of the Detroit Public Library and nearby is the Horace H. Rackham Education Memorial Building, whch hosts classes for the University of Michigan.
 All three are on the US National Record of Historic Places.
 The Detroit Historical Museum is also located on Woodward Avenue and contains a breathtaking display of local automobile history, including an operatonal two-story car body drop from a famous Cadillac plant.

 This midtown Cultural Center length of Woodward Avenue is also a US National Historic District.
 It has attracted a number of music and arts schools to the area, as well as a science center and the Charles H. Wright Museum of African American History.
-The Detroit Science Center closed in 2011 and reopened in 2012 as the Michigan Science Center after rennovations and new funding sources were gained, including Chrysler.
+The Detroit Science Center closed in 2011 and reopened in 2012 as the Michigan Science Center after renovations and new funding sources were gained, including Chrysler.

-While some biased boggers show a few pictures of abandoned houses, some already razed and replaced, with captions stating "This is all that's left of Detroit", a drive down Warren and Woodward Avenues proves this statement incorrect.
+While some biased bloggers show a few pictures of abandoned houses, some already razed and replaced, with captions stating "This is all that's left of Detroit", a drive down Warren and Woodward Avenues proves this statement incorrect.

 I particularly noticed many active construction projects occurring in Detroit during extended visits in the summers of 2009 and 2011, located between I-75 and the center of the city.
 These projects and newer projects that turned abandoned houses and lots into beautiful gardens did not appear on blogger's sites whose writers seemed to wish Detroit to close down entirely.
 New gardens were plotted during summer 2013 as well.